Robert Morgenthau: U.S. Attorney

 In 1961, after twelve years of practicing corporate law, Morgenthau accepted an appointment from President John F. Kennedy as United States Attorney for the Southern District of New York.
 In 1962, he was the Democratic nominee for Governor of New York, and resigned his federal office.
 After his defeat by the incumbent Governor Nelson Rockefeller, Morgenthau was reappointed U.S. Attorney and served in that position for the remainder of the Kennedy and Johnson administrations.
+Morgenthau was eating lunch with Robert Kennedy when Kennedy received the news of his brother's murder in Dallas.

 In January 1969, following the election of President Richard Nixon, Morgenthau remained in office, and for months resisted increasingly public pressures from the Nixon Administration to resign.
 He retained support from New York's liberal Republican U.S. Senators Jacob K. Javits and Charles Goodell.
 Morgenthau and his supporters claimed that replacing him would disrupt his work on vital cases, and that Nixon might be seeking to prevent Morgenthau from pursuing investigations that would prove embarrassing to the President or his friends.
 Nonetheless, Morgenthau's position became increasingly untenable.
 While well-regarded, he was after all a Democrat, thought to harbor political aspirations.
 Morgenthau's insistence on remaining in office seemed increasingly unreasonable.
 He was eventually forced out of office at the end of 1969.
 Republican Whitney North Seymour Jr. was appointed as U.S. Attorney for the Southern District of New York.